draber/hybrid-object/readme.md

 # Elastic Object

 The most common collection types in JavaScript are _Plain Objects_, _Arrays_, _Maps_ and _Sets_.
-They all have their rightful place, their advantages and shortcomings; the latter show especially on deeply nested collections. _Elastic Objects_ can be understood as an hybrid between an _Object_ and an _Array_ - you get the benefits of both, but you can also add new properties to the object.
-Since it is an extension of plain objects, it can be used like an object from the start.
+They all have their rightful place, their advantages and shortcomings; the latter show especially on deeply nested collections.
+You can look at _Elastic Objects_ as a hybrid between an _Object_ and an _Array_ - you get the benefits of both, but you can also add new properties to the object.
+Since it is an extension of plain objects, you can use it like an object from the start.

-## Accessing Properties
-_Elastic Object_ offers an easy access to the properties of the object by using the `dotted.string.notation` pattern.
-This is not to be confused with JavaScript's [Dot Notation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors#dot_notation).
-It relies on the well established [object-path](https://www.npmjs.com/package/object-path) library for this feature.
-Currently, `get()`, `set()`, `has()` and `unset()` are implemented by default.

-## Convenience Methods
-There are three methods that are provided by default: `toJson()`, `clone()` and `cloneProperty()`, simply because these are common tasks and it makes sense to have them available.

-## Adding Properties
-You aren't limited to _Elastic Object's_ native functionality.
-It has a plugin system that allows you pass an object of new methods as an argument to the constructor.

 ## Installation